 Craig Lowery, Ph.D., is a VP Analyst in Gartner's Technology and Service Provider group.
 Although he dedicates most of his time to the specific needs of technology product managers, he also gives advice and writes research to IT leaders.
 He covers cloud computing in general, infrastructure as a service (IaaS), platform as a service (PaaS) and managed services for public cloud.
-Other areas of expertise and interest include cloud native computing architectures, the emerging "container" ecosystem (lightweight virtualization), serverless computing such as AWS Lambda, cloud application development models, cloud service expense management, cloud management platforms, internal cloud service brokerage and organizational models, and cloud service pricing models.
+Other areas of expertise and interest include cloud native computing architectures, serverless computing, cloud application development models, cloud service expense management and FinOps, internal cloud service brokerage and organizational models, and cloud service pricing models.

 Previous roles include chief cloud architect for cloud management products, technical executive for merger and acquisition activities of cloud-related startups, senior distinguished engineer in a large enterprise software company CTO division, and associate professor and director of Graduate Studies of Computer Science.

 - Technical and go-to-market considerations for cloud managed services and tooling providers.

 - Technical and go-to-market considerations for cloud-based solutions.